single-cell-data/TileDB-SOMA/dev_docs/POLICIES.md

 TileDB-SOMA also uses lifecycle tags to indicate the maturity of an interface.
 All public API should have a lifecycle tag in docstrings.
 These tags are patterned after the RStudio lifecycle stage model.
 Tags are:

-- ``experimental``: Under active development and may undergo significant and breaking changes.
+- `experimental`: Under active development and may undergo significant and breaking changes.
-- ``maturing``: Under active development but the interface and behavior have stabilized and are unlikely to change significantly but breaking changes are still possible.
+- `maturing`: Under active development but the interface and behavior have stabilized and are unlikely to change significantly but breaking changes are still possible.
-- ``stable``: The interface is considered stable and breaking changes will be avoided where possible.
+- `stable`: The interface is considered stable and breaking changes will be avoided where possible.
 Breaking changes that cannot be avoided will be accompanied by a major version bump.
-- ``deprecated``: The API is no longer recommended for use and may be removed in a future release.
+- `deprecated`: The API is no longer recommended for use and will be removed in a future release.

-If no tag is present, the state is ``experimental``.
+If no tag is present, the state is `experimental`.

 > [!NOTE]
-> Prior to version 1.18, TileDB-SOMA had no explicit version policy.
+> Prior to version 2.0, TileDB-SOMA had no explicit version policy.
 Versioning was most commonly `1.MAJOR.MINOR`,
 > where breaking changes would occur in `1.X` releases, and any other change could occur on `1.X.Y` versions.
-> Starting with `1.18.0`, versioning will be aligned with the SemVer `MAJOR.MINOR.PATCH` schema.
+> Starting with `2.0.0`, versioning will be aligned with the SemVer `MAJOR.MINOR.PATCH` schema.

 A release number is comprised of `MAJOR.MINOR.PATCH`.